alfonsobries/vue-tailwind-docs/content/settings.md

 ### Use valid values

-When you override the default prop value of a component ensure to return a valid value according to every prop otherwise you may experience unexpected errors.
+When you override the default prop value of a component you need to ensure to return a valid value according to every prop otherwise you may experience unexpected errors.

 #### Example:

 <wrong-tip>
-The example above may causes issues since the <code class="font-mono text-sm text-orange-600 bg-orange-100">clickToClose</code> prop expects a <code class="font-mono text-sm text-orange-600 bg-orange-100">boolean</code> value.
+The example below may causes issues since the <code class="font-mono text-sm text-orange-600 bg-orange-100">clickToClose</code> prop expects a <code class="font-mono text-sm text-orange-600 bg-orange-100">boolean</code> value.
 </wrong-tip>

 ```js